mattaylor/objix/README.md

 o // { o1: { a: 'o1' }, o2: [{ a: 'o2', b: 1 }, { a: 'o2' }]
 ```

-### Object.prototype.memo(expires=1)
+### Object.prototype.memo(expires)

-REturns a memoized wrapper around `this` as a function such that any calls to `this` with the same set of arguments within `expires` seconds will return the first cached result, without re-executing the function.
+Returns a memoized wrapper around `this` as a function such that any calls to `this` with the same set of arguments within `expires` seconds will return the first cached result, without re-executing the function.
 Cached results are indexed by the `$()` representation of the arguments the function was orignally called with and are automatically removed after `expires` seconds have elapsed.

 ```javascript
 let nowish = (() => new Date()).memo(1)